 Below we can see how this process works.
-An update is proposed, endorsed, then returned to the application, which in turn sends it to be ordered and written to every peer's ledger:
+An update is proposed, endorsed, then returned to the application, which sends it to be ordered and written to the ledger:

 Our first update to the ledger will be to create a new car.
 We have a separate Javascript program - invoke.js - that we will use to make updates.
-Just as with queries, use an editor to open the program and navigate to the code block where we construct our invocation:
+Just as with queries, use an editor to open the program and navigate to the codeblock where we construct our invocation:

 You'll see that we can call one of two functions - createCar or changeCarOwner.
 First, let's create a red Chevy Volt and give it to an owner named Nick.
 We're up to CAR9 on our ledger, so we'll use CAR10 as the identifying key here.
-Edit this code block to look like this:
+Edit this codeblock to look like this:

 '''

 var request = {

-//targets: let default to the peer assigned to the client
+targets: targets,

-chaincodeId: 'fabcar',
+chaincodeId: options.chaincode_id,

 fcn: 'createCar',

 args: ['CAR10', 'Chevy', 'Volt', 'Red', 'Nick'],

-chainId: 'mychannel',
+chainId: options.channel_id,

 txId: tx_id

 };

 '''